U.S. companies hope Trump will stick to business roots, back Cuba ties

 More than half a dozen announcements, in areas from travel to manufacturing to telecommunications, had been expected in the next two months, a person familiar with the matter said.
 But Fidel Castro's death and uncertainty about Trump's plans could affect that timeline, the person said.

-(Additional reporting by Sarah Marsh in Havana, Matt Spetalnick and Joel Schectman in Washington, Malathi Nayak in New York and Jeffrey Dastin in Los Angeles)
+(Additional reporting by Sarah Marsh in Havana, Matt Spetalnick and Joel Schectman in Washington, Malathi Nayak in New York and Jeffrey Dastin in Los Angeles; Editing by Christian Plumb and Jonathan Oatis)